linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 38 Market for Foreign Exchange Derivatives.md

 Alternative 1: The amount of U.S. dollars available one year from now would be  $\ {107},{000}\left( {$  {100},{000} \times  {1.07}}\right)  .

-Alternative 2: Assume that the spot rate is  $0.6558 for one unit of country X's currency at this time.
+Alternative 2: Assume that the spot rate is  \$0.6558 for one unit of country X's currency at this time.
 We denote country X's currency by CX.
-Then, ignoring commissions,$ 100,000 can be exchanged for CX 152,486 (100,000/6,558).
+Then, ignoring commissions,\$ 100,000 can be exchanged for CX 152,486 (100,000/6,558).
 The amount of country X's currency available at the end of one year would be CX 166,210 (CX 152,476 × 1.09).

 The number of U.S. dollars for which CX 166,210 can be exchanged depends on the exchange rate one year from now.
 Let  $F$  denote the exchange rate between these two currencies one year from now.
 Specifically,  $F$  denotes the number of U.S. dollars that can be exchanged for one CX.
 Thus, the number of U.S. dollars at the end of one year from the second alternative is: